 A self contained fully furnished cabana built in 2006 owned and run by Wes & Jenny, a British couple.
 We arrived in Sri Lanka in 2003, fell in love with the island and stayed !
 We built the cabana in 2006 to live in while we had the main house rebuilt. .Now we look forward to inviting guests to Sri Lanka.We are on hand during your stay to give you advise, recommend tours and to give you the benefit of our knowledge.
 The cabana is in a tranquil tropical village setting and can accommodate up to 3 people.

-Owner score429 Calendar updated: 19 days ago Last logged in: 19 days ago
+Owner score429 Calendar updated: a month ago Last logged in: a month ago